Credit Plainly

 A fraud alert does not correct accounts already on your credit report.
 It does not remove unfamiliar inquiries.
 It does not prevent all types of identity theft.
 If you already see an account or inquiry you do not recognize, a fraud alert alone will not fix that.
 You would still need to review your reports and dispute inaccurate information separately.

 For current steps on placing a fraud alert, check the official CFPB and FTC guidance directly.
 Rules and procedures can change.
+If you are working with Experian specifically, see Experian fraud alert for how that bureau-level alert fits into a broader plan.

 What a credit freeze does